cgreysongaito/SpruceBudworm_Parasitoid_BalsamFir/README.md

 Christopher J. Greyson-Gaito, Kevin S. McCann, Jochen Fruend, Christopher J. Lucarotti, M. Alex Smith, Eldon S. Eveleigh
 ----------

-R script containing statistical analysis and figure creation for the manuscript *Coherent changes in species interactions in response to outbreaking spruce budworm*.
+R script containing statistical analysis and figure creation for the manuscript *Coherent whole food web responses to outbreaking spruce budworm*.

 Data for this manuscript will be uploaded to Dryad prior to publication of this manuscript.